mynah22/microLiftoff/qtpy-esp32s2/wifi.md

     radio.connect("your SSID here", "yourPassHere")
     print("Pinging 8.8.8.8:   "+str(radio.ping(pingtarget)*1000)+"ms")
     ```

 At this point the **adafruit requests** library is going to greatly simplify http requests

 Grab the whole bundle of adafruit libraries for your ciruitpython version at: circuitpython.org/libraries

-libraries are installed by placing them in the `lib` folder in your circuitpython drive
+libraries are installed by placing them in the `lib` folder in your circuitpython drive.
+The library is named `adafruit_requests/`

 - **Basic HTTP request**
     ```